-The above steps outlines the patent process that most patent application go through.
+The above steps outline the patent process that most patent applications go through.
 It is not exhaustive and there are many twists and turns.

 I invite you to contact me with your patent questions at (949) 433-0900 or [email protected].
 Please feel free to forward this article to your friends.
 As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.